 The major in history requires a minimum of 44 credits in history courses.
 There is an appropriate writing component in history courses at all levels.
-Only courses in which the student has earned a grade of at least a C (2.0) may be counted toward the history major.
+Only courses in which the student has earned a grade of C may be counted toward the history major.
 Students must complete the following requirements: